xJuan21/SudokuSolver/README.md

 Platform used: Linux (Gedit).

+This program utilized a 2-Dimensional Array to store each digit in the Sudoku Chart.
+For execution, Compile the

 In order to compile the following Project, it was need to complete the following sequence of steps:

 1.- Initialize: